The Roots for Churches podcast

 Engaging: We believe faith should engage our whole being.

-Authentic: We believe Church is a place to belong and be known.
+Authentic: We believe church is a place to belong and be known.

 Together: We believe we should read the Bible in community.